devsoftamos/afribeta-core-service/README.md

 ## Install Dependencies

 First, clone the repo to your working directory.
+Make sure you have pnpm globally installed in your system.
+Run the below command

 ```bash
 $ pnpm install